runtimeverification/evm-semantics/README.md

   -o prof-my-feature
 ```

 To compare profiles, you can use

 ```
 nix run github:runtimeverification/evm-semantics#compare-profiles -- prof-my-feature prof-<HASH>
 ```

 This will produce a nice table with the times for both versions of haskell-backend.
 Noe that `#profile` pre-pends the output of `kore-exec --version` to the profile run, which is then used as a tag by the `#compare-profiles` script.
 Therefore, any profiled local checkout of haskell-backend will report as `dirty-ghc8107` in the resulting table.

 ### Keeping `.build` up-to-date while developing

 -   `make build` needs to be re-run if you touch any of this repos files.
--   `make deps` needs to be re-run if there is a submodule update (you did `git submodule update --init --recursive` and it actually did something).
+-   `make deps` needs to be re-run if there is an update of the K submodule (you did `git submodule update --init --recursive -- deps/k` and it actually did something).
 -   If both `deps` and `build` need to be re-run, you need to do `deps` first.
 -   `make clean` is a safe way to remove the `.build` directory, but then you need to re-run `make deps` (should be quick this time) and `make build`.